harrycresswell/hc/content/page/about.md

 If you are here for the first time, I made this site as a place to share my experience of **designing and coding websites**.

-You will also find me writing about **building a successful solo business around your lifestyle**.
-That means a business of one, where you are in charge.
-I figured I probably have a few tips seeing as I've done it myself.
+You will find me writing about useful topics such as **design, development and marketing**.
+A few of the essential skills it takes to **build a successful solo business around your lifestyle**.

 I'm also using it as a place to store my notes on **everything I'm learning from books, articles and various other material**.
 Hopefully you might pick up some useful lessons whilst you're here.